 Principal Investigators: William Gunning, MD and Blair Grubb, MD, University of Toledo

 The purpose of this project is to test the hypothesis that post-infectious POTS and Long COVID associated orthostatic intolerance/POTS are T-cell mediated autoimmune disorders, similar to rheumatoid arthritis.
 Prior research indicates that innate immune system cytokines/chemokines are elevated in people with POTS and Long COVID patients; we believe the platelet is integral to activation of the innate immune system.
 This study will enroll people with post-infectious POTS, people who have recovered from POTS, people with Long COVID who have developed orthostatic intolerance or POTS, and healthy individuals.
 Various immune markers will be tested, along with a careful medical history and detailed symptom profiling.
 If the hypotheses proves correct, this will help us identify potential target proteins or immune cells to treat in post-infectious POTS and orthostatic intolerance triggered by COVID-19 or other infections.

-We anticipate issuing our next Call for Proposals in early 2022, which will be open to Long COVID researchers in any country.
-The Call for Proposals will be distributed on this website, Dysautonomia International's social media channels, and to our email list.
-Researchers and others interested in being notified when our next Call for Proposals is announced are encouraged can sign up for our Long COVID Research Fund email list.
+Dysautonomia International issues calls for proposals annually, which will be open to Long COVID researchers in any country.
+Future calls for proposals will be distributed on this website, Dysautonomia International's social media channels, and to our email list.
+Researchers and others interested in being notified when our next call for proposals is announced are encouraged to sign up for our Long COVID Research Fund email list.